VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 ## vmagent

-`vmagent` is a tiny but brave agent, which helps you collect metrics from various sources and stores them in [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) or any other Prometheus-compatible storage system that supports the `remote_write` protocol.
+`vmagent` is a tiny but mighty agent which helps you collect metrics from various sources and store them in [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) or any other Prometheus-compatible storage systems that support the `remote_write` protocol.

 <img alt="vmagent" src="vmagent.png">